-One of the core issues underlying many of the attacks we discussed is that third-party plugins may be malicious or buggy in problematic ways --- an issue familiar to us from many past platforms as well~\cite{enck2011study,MayerThirdPartyTracking12,FernandesIoTAppSecSP16, farooqi2020canarytrap}.
+A core issue underlying many of the risks we discussed is that third-party plugins may be malicious or buggy --- an issue familiar to us from many past platforms~\cite{enck2011study,MayerThirdPartyTracking12,FernandesIoTAppSecSP16, farooqi2020canarytrap}.
 At the highest level, LLM platforms that want to integrate plugins should minimize trust in these third parties and design the platform to manage any potential risk.
 There is significant precedent in other platforms that can provide design inspiration to LLM platform creators.

-For example, to ensure that the plugin behavior does not change at run time and that the LLM platforms get an opportunity to review the plugin code each time it is updated, LLM platforms could host the plugin source code instead of plugin developers (elaborated on further in Appendix~\ref{subsection:plugin-capabilities}), similar to more established platforms, such as mobile and web.
+For example, to ensure that plugin behavior does not change at runtime and that LLM platforms get an opportunity to review plugin code on each update, LLM platforms could host the plugin source code instead of plugin developers (elaborated on in Appendix~\ref{subsection:plugin-capabilities}), similar to established platforms, such as mobile and web.
 Another avenue is to technically limit the functionality exposed to plugins.
-For example, LLM platforms could enforce a permission model, similar to mobile platforms, to regulate the access of data and system resources.
+For example, LLM platforms could enforce a permission model, similar to mobile platforms, to regulate access to data and system resources.
 Another strategy to minimize the impact of a problematic plugin is to isolate plugin execution from that of other plugins or the rest of the system, e.g., similar to site isolation in browsers through sandboxes~\cite{ReisSiteIsolation}.
 At present (on the OpenAI platform we tested), all plugins execute together in the context of the same conversation.
 On the one hand, this execution model allows plugins to synergize well with each other, but on the other hand it exposes user interactions with one plugin to another.
 LLM platforms still could support plugin interaction and eliminate unnecessary data exposure by running each plugin in a sandbox and by clearly defining a protocol for sharing information across sandboxes, similar to cross-document messaging on the web~\cite{WHATWG_cross_docuemnt_messaging}.

 In addition, LLM platforms should clearly state and enforce their policies and guidelines for plugin behavior, which may not currently be the case (e.g., see Appendix~\ref{appendix:policy-violations}).